infiniflow/infinity/docs/guides/search_guide.md

 #### Standard analyzer

 The standard analyzer is the default tokenizer and works best with Latin characters.
-It uses stemmer before outputting tokens segmented by white space, where `English` is the default stemmer.
+It uses stemmer before outputting tokens segmented by white space, and `English` is the default stemmer.
 To specify a stemmer for a different language, use `"standard-xxx"`, where `xxx` is the language to use.

 Supported language stemmers include: `Danish`, `Dutch`, `English`, `Finnish`, `French`, `German`, `Hungarian`, `Italian`, `Norwegian`, `Porter`, `Portuguese`, `Romanian`, `Russian`, `Spanish`, `Swedish`, and `Turkish`.